akashsaha06/NeurIPS-2020/README.md

-# Code for Learning with Operator-valued Kernels in Reproducing Kernel Krein Spaces
+# Code for NeurIPS 2020 Paper: Learning with Operator-valued Kernels in Reproducing Kernel Krein Spaces
 This GitHub repository contains codes used for NeurIPS 2020 paper 'Learning with Operator-valued Kernels in Reproducing Kernel Krein Spaces.'

 ## Paper
 [Learning with Operator-valued Kernels in Reproducing Kernel Krein Spaces (NeurIPS 2020)](https://proceedings.neurips.cc/paper/2020/hash/9f319422ca17b1082ea49820353f14ab-Abstract.html)

 ### Abstract
    Operator-valued kernels have shown promise in supervised learning problems with functional inputs and functional outputs.
-The crucial (and possibly restrictive) assumption of positive definiteness of operator-valued kernels has been instrumentalin developing efficient algorithms.
+The crucial (and possibly restrictive) assumption of positive definiteness of operator-valued kernels has been instrumental in developing efficient algorithms.
 In this work, we consider operator-valued kernels which might not be necessarily positive definite.
 To tackle the indefiniteness of operator-valued kernels, we harness the machinery of Reproducing Kernel Krein
 Spaces (RKKS) of function-valued functions.
 A representer theorem is illustrated which yields a suitable loss stabilization problem for supervised learning with function-valued inputs and outputs.
 Analysis of generalization properties of the proposed framework is given.
 An iterative Operator based Minimum Residual